Skip to main content

 4. Evidence Hashing - Is the evidence reproducible?

 Each check contributes to the confidence score.
 Only when all checks align does a finding hit the 0.85 threshold.
+The architectural decisions behind this system are covered in the bug bounty automation architecture overview.

 The RAG Database